-As early as the beginning of the second millennium B.C., the peoples in northern Peru produced ceramics of remarkable technical refinement, aesthetic appeal, and iconographic complexity.
-By the time this vessel was made—almost 3,000 years later—ceramic production emphasized efficiency and repetition rather than artistic and technological excellence.
-Although Chimú potters used the forms, imagery, and techniques employed by their predecessors, their wares appear mass-produced in comparison.
-Some vessels, even though made in molds, as is the present example, are well modeled with perfectly finished surfaces.
-Their quality implies a considerable investment of time and skill.
-Most Chimú examples are noted for the presence of a lug at the junction of the spout and stirrup.
-Here, there is a small monkey; others have a bird or a simple lug.
-This bottle depicts a feline lying atop a rectangular chamber.
+As early as the beginning of the second millennium B.C., artists in northern Peru produced ceramics of remarkable technical refinement, aesthetic appeal, and iconographic complexity.
+By the time this vessel was made—almost 3,000 years later by the potters of the Chimú culture—ceramic production emphasized efficiency and repetition rather than artistic and technological excellence.
+Although Chimú potters used the forms, imagery, and techniques employed by their predecessors, their wares can at times appear mass-produced in comparison.
+However, some vessels, even though made in molds, as is the present example, are well modeled with carefully finished surfaces, implying a considerable investment of time and skill.
+The black color was achieved by firing the ceramic under conditions of limiting oxygen, thereby generating soot that bound to the vessel surface.
+The pottery was burnished after firing to produce the shiny black surface.

 Wassermann-San Blás, Bruno John.
 Céramicas del antiguo Perú de la colección Wassermann-San Blás.
 Buenos Aires: Bruno John Wassermann-San Blás, 1938, no. 190, p.
 108.

 Sawyer, Alan Reed.
 The Nathan Cummings Collection of Ancient Peruvian Art (Formerly Wasserman-San Blas Collection).
 Chicago, 1954, p.
 31.

 This artwork is meant to be viewed from right to left.
 Scroll left to view more.